A Complete Decomposition of KL Error using Refined Information and Mode Interaction Selection: Background

-\textbf{Higher Order Boltzmann} The fully-visible higher-order Boltzmann machine, extending 2-body correlations to all higher order interactions, was formulated long before it could be made practical.
-Early works focus on binary variables with very small event spaces \cite{sejnowski1986hobm,amari2001hierarchyOfProbDists,nakahara2002infGeoForNeuralSpikes,ganmor2011sparseFourthDegreeOrder_learningNeuralActivations}, mainly interested in biological applications like neuronal activity and protein interactions.
+\textbf{Higher Order Boltzmann} The `fully-visible higher-order Boltzmann machine', extending 2-body correlations to all higher order interactions, was formulated long before it could be made practical \cite{sejnowski1986hobm}.
+Early works focus on binary variables with very small event spaces \cite{amari2001hierarchyOfProbDists,nakahara2002infGeoForNeuralSpikes,ganmor2011sparseFourthDegreeOrder_learningNeuralActivations}, mainly interested in biological applications like neuronal activity and protein interactions.
 These older works mainly ignored the computational issues associated with scaling to more serious sizes and accordingly remained limited in their application.
-The most related work to ours is the few works that have extended the sparse graphical modeling formulation to higher-order interactions like \cite{schmidt2010convexStructureLearningBeyondPairwise} and \cite{min2014sparseHOBMwithShooter}.
-These works attempt scalability by properly formulating the hierarchical structure learning problem and try to overcome the same challenges as we do in scaling higher-order Boltzmann machines to learning real-world data distributions.
+The most closely related works to ours are the two works that have extended the sparse graphical modeling formulation to higher-order interactions, \cite{schmidt2010convexStructureLearningBeyondPairwise} and \cite{min2014sparseHOBMwithShooter}.
+Although not extending beyond binary variables, these works attempt scalability by formulating the hierarchical structure learning problem and trying to overcome the computational challenges of scaling higher-order Boltzmann machines to learning real-world data distributions.

-Although these two works make strides towards defining the problem and attempting to scale beyond synthetic datasets, they still apply only to binary variables and there are still many challenges which remain even in medium-scale datasets.
-Moreover, a deeper theoretical understanding had yet to be developed.
+Although these two works make strides towards defining the problem and attempting to scale beyond synthetic datasets, they still apply only to binary variables with many challenges remaining even for medium-scale datasets.
+Moreover, a deeper theoretical understanding of the statistical benefits had yet to be developed.
 We push further what is possible in practice by leveraging a theoretical grounding from tools in information geometry and efficient GPU-based training methods for modern applications.
-However, it must be mentioned that even after our work there is still a significant gap in capability between the visible-only hierarchical log-linear models we explore and the latent variable models originating from restricted Boltzmann machines and making significant progress over the last decade.
+This progress, however, must be contrasted against the significant gap in capability when comparing to likelihood-free neural approaches.